sequence

-An element of type sequence is a "parent" element which you can link to any number of other elements that you have in the trial.
+A sequence element is a "parent" element which you can link to any number of other elements that you have in the trial.
 The sequence element runs those "child" elements in a sequence, by default repeating.
-The sequence element starts its children, alternates between them, and ends them automatically—you don't need to set properties start/end for them.
+The sequence element starts its children, alternates between them, and ends them when it ends—you don't need to set properties start/end for them.

 sequence elements are mainly useful for setting up repeating sequences of elements.
 For regular non-repeating sequences you can generally use properties start/end (especially field endOf) of the elements directly.
 Also note many dynamic visual elements have properties like maxNumLoops, breakInterval, phase which allow you to loop them without using a sequence element (see for example movie elements). sequence elements are useful for setting up sequences of static visual stimuli which don't have properties like that.